 The Japan Avalanche Network (JAN) is a non-profit professional organization that operates under four pillars: avalanche education, avalanche information, accident investigation, and resource provision for avalanche safety in winter outdoor activities.
 Its members are a wide range of professionals, including mountain guides, ski patrolmen, rescue team members, and other professionals who work in snowy mountains, as well as avalanche researchers and trained mountaineers

-the Japan Avalanche Network's official website features "Seven Steps to Preventing Avalanches in the Backcountry" and real-time avalanche information for various locations.
-The organization also holds various seminars aimed at everyone from casual skiers to professionals, providing avalanche safety skills and detailed information and specialized knowledge to raise safety awareness among users of snowy mountain activities.
-For skiers and snowboarders who are interested in or have become enthusiastic about backcountry skiing, the organization is a truly valuable and reliable resource.
+The Japan Avalanche Network'sofficial websitehomepage features "Seven Steps to Backcountry Avalanche Safety" and real-time avalanche information from various locations.
+They also hold various seminars for both general users and professionals to learn avalanche safety skills, providing detailed information and expert knowledge to educate users active in the mountains about safety.
+For skiers and snowboarders interested in or passionate about backcountry skiing, they are an incredibly valuable and reliable resource.

 Unlike ski resorts, in natural snowy mountains that are not managed safely by humans, you never know when or where danger may lurk.
 When skiing in the backcountry, possible dangers (risks) include dangers due to weather and geographical conditions, injury, illness, and equipment problems.
 Of these, it is perhaps most important to be aware of the risk of avalanches.
 If you are caught in an avalanche, there is a high chance that you could suffocate or be swept away by the avalanche and hit a tree or rock, losing your life